jw-meelogic/vanilla-mocha-doom/README.md

 [![Java CI with Gradle](https://github.com/gaborbata/mochadoom/workflows/Java%20CI%20with%20Gradle/badge.svg)](https://github.com/gaborbata/mochadoom/actions/workflows/gradle.yml)

 Mocha Doom is a pure Java Doom source port.
-Most of the hard work of porting Doom to Java has already been done, thanks to Velktron (Maes), but he has stopped working on it in 2013.
+Most of the hard work of porting Doom to Java has already been done, thanks to Velktron (Maes) (see [Programming tricks](PROGRAMMING.md) for technical details), but he has stopped working on it in 2013.

 Although the port is almost complete, some work remains to do, most importantly the network code for the multiplayer is missing.

 This fork of Mocha Doom is intended to support the classic key controls, and provide some pre-compiled binaries for convenience.